 An example of an easy card magic trick that begins with a stack is "The Count."
 A spectator freely selects a card which is lost in the deck.
 At this point, the spectator can freely cut the face-up deck.
 At some point, the spectator stops cutting and the number represented by the card (ace through ten, jack - 11, queen - 12, king - 13), is counted from the top of the deck.
 To the spectator's amazement, his card is located at that location.

-One easy trick that we teach called "Incredible Spelling" is a packet effect where all of the cards are stacked.
+One easy trick that called "Incredible Spelling" is a packet effect where all of the cards are stacked.
 Here, you spell the name of the card and deal cards from the top of a packet down to the bottom.
-Each card that you spell to and eliminate is the exact card.
 This effect is quite different as it's far more of a stunt than a magic trick.
 Furthermore, and interestingly, the stack at the beginning of the trick is in a specific order, but it appears to be random.
 But this seemingly random order allows for the trick to occur.

-Depending on the stack, the deck may still be partially shown to contain different cards and be in a random order.
-Tricks that rely stacked decks are infinitely enhanced and more convincing when a magician employs a false cut, which you can learn here.
-Of course, Most stacked decks won't allow spectators to examine a deck or freely mix it.
+Depending on the stack, the deck may still be partially shown to contain different cards and be in random order.
+Tricks that rely on stacked decks are infinitely enhanced and more convincing when a magician employs a false cut.
+Of course, most stacked decks won't allow spectators to examine a deck or freely mix it.